Nick-PalPark/medaffairs.tech/README.md

   - If the producer will call `repository_dispatch` on this repo: the PAT stored in medaffairs-articles (`MEDAFFAIRS_TECH_PATS`) needs repo:dispatch (or full repo) permission for medaffairs.tech.
   - If this repo will check out a private medaffairs-articles: store `MEDAFFAIRS_ARTICLES_TOKEN` in medaffairs.tech; it should have repo or repo:contents permission.
 - Where to set secrets:
-  - medaffairs-articles (Settings → Secrets → Actions): add `MEDAFFAIRS_TECH_PAT` if producer dispatches/pushes to this repo.
+  - medaffairs-articles (Settings → Secrets → Actions): add `MEDAFFAIRS_TECH_PATS` if producer dispatches/pushes to this repo.
   - medaffairs.tech (Settings → Secrets → Actions): add `MEDAFFAIRS_ARTICLES_TOKEN` if this repo will check out medaffairs-articles.

 ## Consumer workflow (medaffairs.tech)